FancyChaos/debian-i3/README.md

  4. Make the run.sh script executable and run it as User
 	> chmod +x run.sh && sudo ./run.sh

-	If you provide anything as the first argument the system will reboot after the installation finished.

 	The **run.sh** script will create an **install.log** file inside the cloned repository which will include all actions done by the scripts.

 After the reboot you can start my own home/work setup by executing the `starti3` script.